-There are 27 residential Embassies and one Consulate General in Nepal.
-Some countries have non-resident accreditation to Nepal mostly from New Delhi, India.
-Nepal also hosts the regional offices of the United Nations such as United Nations Regional Centre for Peace and Disarmament (UNRCPD), UNICEF-ROSA, Headquarters of the South Asian Association for Regional Cooperation (SAARC), offices of various aid agencies and the Headquarters of the International Centre for Integrated Mountain Development (ICIMOD).
+There are 27 residential Embassies/Missions and one Consulate General in Nepal.
+Some countries have non-resident Embassies accredited to Nepal, most of them based in New Delhi, India.
+Besides the diplomatic missions and Consulates, Nepal also hosts regional offices of the United Nations agencies such as the United Nations Regional Centre for Peace and Disarmament (UNRCPD) and United Nations Children's Fund - Regional Office for South Asia (UNICEF-ROSA), headquarters of the South Asian Association for Regional Cooperation (SAARC), offices of various aid agencies and the headquarters of the International Centre for Integrated Mountain Development (ICIMOD).
 A number of other intergovernmental, international and regional organizations are also based in Nepal.
-Likewise, there are 44 foreign Consular Posts headed by Honorary Consuls/Consuls General.
+Likewise, there are 63 foreign Consular Posts headed by Honorary Consuls/Consuls General in Nepal.

-Protocol matters related to these representations vis-à-vis their relations with Nepal are guided by the provisions envisioned in the Vienna Convention on Diplomatic Relations, 1961 (VCDR) Vienna Convention on Consular Relations, 1963 (VCCR), the Convention on the Privileges and Immunities of the United Nations (adopted by the General Assembly on 13 February 1946), various Headquarters Agreements and other relevant instruments to which Nepal is a party.
-Therefore, the practical advices provided in this handbook are meant to be applicable to these foreign missions to the extent feasible.
+Protocol matters related to these representations vis-à-vis their relations with Nepal are guided by the provisions envisioned in the Vienna Convention on Diplomatic Relations, 1961 (VCDR), Vienna Convention on Consular Relations, 1963 (VCCR), the Convention on the Privileges and Immunities of the United Nations (adopted by the General Assembly on 13 February 1946), various Headquarters Agreements, other relevant instruments to which Nepal is a party and relevant legislations of Nepal.
+Therefore, the practical guidelines provided in this handbook are meant to be applicable to these foreign missions to the extent feasible.